Smoothed Functional Algorithms for Stochastic Optimization using q-Gaussian Distributions: -Gaussian based Smoothed Functional Algorithms

-The G$q$-SF2 algorithm is similar to the G$q$-SF1 algorithm, except that we use two parallel simulations {$Y_{nL+m}$} and {$Y'_{nL+m}$} governed with parameters {$(\theta(n)+\beta\eta(n))$} and {$(\theta(n)-\beta\eta(n))$} respectively, and update the gradient estimate, in Step 9, using the single-stage cost function of both simulations as in~\eqref{estimate2}.
+The G$q$-SF2 algorithm is similar to the G$q$-SF1 algorithm, except that we use two parallel simulations {$Y_{nL+m}^1(\theta_n+\beta\eta_n)$} and {$Y_{nL+m}^2(\theta_n-\beta\eta_n)$}, and update the gradient estimate using the single-stage cost function of both simulations as in~\eqref{estimate2}.
+We note that during update of the gradient estimate (Steps 5--8), the two simulations $Y_m^1(\cdot)$ and $Y_m^2(\cdot)$ are not affected by each other.